How does maturation impact whisky flavour?

 The various styles of Port can differ quite significantly in sweetness and dryness, resulting in different effects on the whisky matured in such casks.

-Port finished bottlings are mostly jammy and juicy, with notes of berries, blackcurrants as well as raisins, a warming spiciness and hints of dark chocolate.
-The colour given is usually a rich red (particularly when a ruby port is used).
+Port-finished bottlings are mostly jammy and juicy, with notes of berries, blackcurrants, raisins, a warming spiciness and hints of dark chocolate.
+The colour is usually a rich red (mainly when a ruby port is used).

 Recommendations: Tomatin 14 Port Wood Finish, Dalmore Port Wood, Talisker Port Ruighe